Skip to main content

 • make you accountable for your own personal development goals.

-The pilot programme commenced in January 2024 for 6 months.
+The programme will commence in late January 2025 for 6 months.

 What is a mentoring circle?